SteinOv/climexp/README.txt

 4: seasonal data: DJF, MAM, JJA, SON
 12: monthly data: Jan, ..., Dec
 36: decadal data (not used)
-360: daily data in 360-day calender
+360: daily data in 360-day calendar
 365: daily data in 365-dy calendar (no-leap)
 366: daily data in Gregorian calendar, Feb 29 is set to undefined in non-leap years.
 Data arrays are in the form data(1:nperyear,yr1:yr2)